Schwarzschild metric

 According to Birkhoff's theorem, the Schwarzschild metric is the most general spherically symmetric vacuum solution of the Einstein field equations.
-A Schwarzschild black hole or static black hole is a black hole that has neither electric charge nor angular momentum.
+A Schwarzschild black hole or static black hole is a black hole that has neither electric charge nor angular momentum (non-rotating).
 A Schwarzschild black hole is described by the Schwarzschild metric, and cannot be distinguished from any other Schwarzschild black hole except by its mass.